evhub/coconut/DOCS.md

 Coconut provides a `recursive` decorator to perform tail recursion optimization on a function written in a tail-recursive style.
 To use `recursive` on a function, it must meet the following criteria:

 1. your function calls itself, and
-2. in all cases where your function calls itself, it returns the result of that call without modifying it (synonymous with the condition that the function must be written in a tail-recursive style).
+2. in all cases where your function calls itself, it returns the result of that call without modifying it (synonymous with the function being written in a tail-recursive style).

 If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive`, or the corresponding criteria for [`recursive_iterator`](#recursive-iterator), since either decorator should prevent such errors.